CEO and The William C. Steere Sr. President

 In addition, NYBG has expanded the reach and impact of its groundbreaking science-based conservation programs, enhanced its education offerings from Pre-K to graduate school, and developed vibrant public exhibition and public education programs that now serve more than one million annual visitors.
 According to a New York Times editorial, under Long’s leadership, the Garden has succeeded in its very ambitious effort to become one of New York City’s leading cultural institutions.

 Long has been honored with a wide variety of awards that underscore the important horticultural, scientific, and educational achievements he has been responsible for, including Common Cause’s NYC Cultural Leadership Award; The Cultural Landscape Foundation’s Ten-4-Ten Stewardship Award; The New York Botanical Garden’s Founders Award; and the Native Plant Center’s Acorn Award.
+In 2014 he received The Saint Nicholas Society’s Medal of Merit for distinguished service to the City of New York.
 He is an Honorary Member of the American Society of Landscape Architects and received that organization’s LaGasse Medal in 2015.
 The City University of New York has awarded Long an honorary Doctorate of Humane Letters.

 A leader in New York’s cultural community for more than three decades, Long has served as a member of the Steering Committee of the Cultural Institutions Group of New York City and served as Chairman of the Cultural Institutions Group from 1992 to 1995.
 He is a member of the Association of Science Museum Directors and the boards of the The Glimmerglass Festival and the Preservation League of New York State.
 He is a former member of the Mayor’s Advisory Commission on Cultural Affairs and the Board of the Natural Science Collections Alliance.
 Long is also a former member of the Board of the Bronx Overall Economic Development Corporation, the Advisory Committee to the Getty Leadership Institute for Museum Management, the Board of the Jerome Park Conservancy, and Trees New York.